 No More Business as Usual

-The “Homework Headaches” program – an online home study course for parents – is our way of introducing parents to a new way of tackling old problems with kids with ADHD and related school challenges.
+The “Homework Headaches” program – an online home study course for parents – is one way that we introduce parents to a new way of tackling old problems with kids with ADHD and related school challenges.
 It’s not a business-as-usual-teach-your-child-to-use-these-strategies-and-life-will-be-hunky-dory kind of a training.

-Because the truth is, these kids are complicated.
-Their challenges are complicated.
+Because the truth is, these complicated kids have complicated challenges.
 And complex issues require more nuance than a simple “fix it” approach provides.

-Homework Headaches is all about teaching parents HOW to take a “Coach-Approach” to raising complex kids who struggle with school.
-It’s about helping parents shift your perspectives, change your approach, and ultimately improve the outcomes for your kids and your family.
+Homework Headaches – which is like an intermediate course after parents have taken Sanity School® — is all about teaching parents HOW to take a “Coach-Approach” to raising complex kids who struggle with school.
+It’s about helping parents shift perspectives, change their approach, and ultimately improve the outcomes for their kids and family.

 I won’t say it’s magic, because in truth, it’s hard work to parent complex kids, much less to empower them to reach their potential.
 But when parents have guidance, support, structure, reinforcement – when parents don’t feel isolated and alone, and are able to learn HOW to support their kids in a way that works, and get positive feedback so they can tweak and modify what they’re doing – the results are unbelievably rewarding, for parents AND your kids!

-That adorable 6 year old little girl will likely not ever graduate magna cum laude from Harvard University.
-That was never meant to be her path.
+That adorable 6-year-old little girl will likely not ever graduate magna cum laude from Harvard University.
+That wasn’t her path.
 Rather, she’s creating a fulfilling life that’s making a contribution to the world.
 She is gaining confidence, and finding success, despite the years of learned helplessness and self-loathing that tried to rob her of her future.